Chart Admins have two options available for exporting a Chart from Teams:

 2. Click on the i-icon next to it's name, then select Export Chart from the i-menu.

 3. On the Export Chart screen, select your format options and then click Download.

 Once the file has been downloaded:

-If you selected Text only, you now have a backup that you can use to restore your Chart structure if you ever need it.
+If you selected Export for Chart backup, you now have a backup that you can use to restore your Chart structure if you ever need it.
 This file can also be used if you want to make edits to a Chart which you can then update by importing the file back into Teams.

-If you selected Text and contributor images, continue to the next section for how to import your structure to Visio.
+If you selected Export for Viso (includes profile photos), continue to the next section for how to import your structure to Visio.

 Importing your Chart to Visio

 Once the file has finished downloading you will have a ZIP file contains the main .txt file that you will import to Visio, as well as a directory containing all of your users' photos.
 After you've extracted the contents from the ZIP file, you can then open Visio to begin the process of importing the Chart.